The Hawthorns

 History and description

-The Hawthorns officially opened on the 3rd of September 1900 with a match between West Brom and Derby County (1-1).
+The Hawthorns officially opened on 3 September 1900 with a match between West Brom and Derby County (1-1).
 Construction had only taken four months and the ground could hold 35,500 supporters.

 West Brom initially only had a lease for 14 years, but bought the freehold in 1913.
 With funds coming in from successes on the pitch, the club gradually started expanding the stadium.
 In 1920, new concrete terraces were built that brought capacity to 65,000.